niklaushirt/aiops-install-ansible-public/README.md

 alias gitrefresh='git checkout origin/master -f | git checkout master -f | git pull origin master'
 ```

-#### 1.4.2 Download the GitHub Repository in a ZIP (not preferred)
+### 1.3.2 Download the GitHub Repository in a ZIP (not preferred)

 Simply click on the green `CODE` button and select `Download Zip` to download the scripts and code.

 ❗ If there are updates you have to re-download the ZIP.

+<div style="page-break-after: always;"></div>

 ---------------------------------------------------------------
-## 2. Architecture
+# 2. Architecture
 ---------------------------------------------------------------

-### 2.1 Basic Architecture
+## 2.1 Basic Architecture

 The environement (Kubernetes, Applications, ...) create logs that are being fed into a Log Management Tool (Humio in this case).

 ![](./doc/pics/aiops-demo.png)

-1. External Systems generate Alerts and send them into the Event Manager (Netcool Operations Insight), which in turn sends them to the AI Manager for Event Grouping.
+1. External Systems generate Alerts and send them into the EventManager (Netcool Operations Insight), which in turn sends them to the AI Manager for Event Grouping.
 1. At the same time AI Manager ingests the raw logs coming from the Log Management Tool (Humio) and looks for anomalies in the stream based on the trained model.
 1. If it finds an anomaly it forwards it to the Event Grouping as well.
 1. Out of this, AI Manager creates a Story that is being enriched with Topology (Localization and Blast Radius) and with Similar Incidents that might help correct the problem.
 1. The Story is then sent to Slack.
 1. A Runbook is available to correct the problem but not launched automatically.

+<div style="page-break-after: always;"></div>

-### 2.2 Optimized Demo Architecture
+## 2.2 Optimized Demo Architecture

 ![](./doc/pics/aiops-demo3.png)